S-Temple/637Assignment3/seng637-a3-Team6.md

 # 1 Introduction

-This assignment is similar to assignment 2 but with changed expectations and access to the source code allowing white box testing.
+This assignment is similar to assignment 2 with changed expectations and access to the source code allowing white box testing.
 After copying the tests from assignment 2 to the new codebase we tested for code coverage metrics before and after attempting to increase our code coverage.
-For one method from DataUtilities and one from Range we manually analyzed each generating data flow graphs and def-use information to determine what tests would be required for full coverage.
+For one method from DataUtilities and one from Range, we manually analyzed each generating data flow graphs and def-use information to determine what tests would be required for full coverage.
 Using mainly EclEmma we gathered reports on testing coverage for all tested methods in each class.

 # 2 Manual data-flow coverage calculations for X and Y methods

-Using EclEmma for reports.
+We are using EclEmma for reports.
 Complexity here refers to cyclomatic complexity paths covered.

 ## Range